yuezhizizhang/yuezhizizhang.github.io/_posts/2020-01-21-angular-reactive-form-with-fluent-validations.markdown

 this.submitForm.get('Profile.Username');
 ```

-Therefore, get form control by Fluent validation key is not working.
+Thus, get form control by Fluent validation key is not working, because Fluent validation key is **Username**.

-How to break down a deep nested FormGroup into flat reusable FormGroup, please read [Building Reusable Forms in Angular](https://coryrylan.com/blog/building-reusable-forms-in-angular).
+Actually, a good way is to break down a deep nested FormGroup into flat reusable FormGroup.
+Here is a blog I highly recommend [Building Reusable Forms in Angular](https://coryrylan.com/blog/building-reusable-forms-in-angular).

 **Secondly, we should not use the PascalCase property name to name the form control.**